 As the Project is currently in Stage 1, engagement at this time is focused on sharing preliminary Project information, getting to know the community, and collecting feedback from neighbours, stakeholders and other interested parties.

-EDF EN Canada Inc. will host a community open house in Carmangay about the Project.
+EDF EN Canada Inc. has hosted a community open house in Carmangay about the Project.
 Listed below are more details: